How is Fintech changing B2B & B2C Finance?

 Financial technology offers the modern customer service experience that we have grown to expect.
 Gone are the days of waiting in line at the bank to deposit a cheque.
 Fintech has transformed banking into a 24/7 service with online account access, instant transactions and fast consultations.
 This instant access to information can help improve financial literacy and overall personal economic wellbeing.

 Today, most traditional banks offer some form of fintech service through online banking apps.
 Others have moved to embrace technology to provide customers with more support and stay competitive in the evolving digital market.
-Incumbents like Macquarie and Commbank have focused on developing apps to allow users to open accounts online, track spending, create budgets and access financial support without visiting a brick and mortar branch.
+Macquarie and Commbank have focused on developing apps to allow users to open accounts online, track spending, create budgets and access financial support without visiting a brick and mortar branch.

 Around 45% of Australians are financially illiterate, disproportionally affecting women and young people.
 Access to financial technology provides a crucial stepping stone for those interested in improving their financial literacy through streamlined access to information.
 Fintech allows a real-time overview of financial health, enabling consumers to budget better, monitor investments and avoid overspending.